Treatment For Ganglion Cysts

 Minimally-Invasive Treatment For Ganglion Cysts

-Aspiration as a treatment approach can frequently fail to eliminate the cysts completely because the “stalk” still remains.
-Because the stalk of the ganglion remains the “root” (connection) to the tendon sheath or joint has not been removed.
-Meaning, like a weed the cyst will return if the root is not completely removed, hence aspiration often offers only temporary relief from the complaint as the cyst eventually returns.
+Failing conservative approaches in reducing ganglion size, or associated symptom.
+More invasive options may be considered.
+The use of Aspiration is a logical next step.
+Aspiration is where the fluid will be drained from the cyst via a needle.
+Cortisone, which is a powerful anti-inflammatory may be injected following any aspiration procedure.
+Cortisone is used in an attempt to achieve a more lasting result.
+Aspiration as a treatment approach will frequently fail to eliminate the cyst completely, because the “stalk” still remains.
+When the stalk of the ganglion remains, the “root” (connection) to the tendon sheath, or joint has not been removed.
+Meaning, like a weed the cyst will return if the root is not completely removed.
+Hence aspiration often offers only temporary relief.
+And given time the cyst eventually returns.

 Surgical Treatment Of Cysts